We've independently reviewed this article to make sure it's as accurate as we can make it.

 But that’s just the short answer.
-Keep reading, and I’ll provide you with the list of reasons why.
-And tell you what you need to do to fix the issue.
-But note that in a lot of cases this is going to involve calling a pro.
+Keep reading, and I’ll provide you with the list of reasons why your thermostat is blinking.
+And tell you what you need to do to fix the issue (though this may involve calling a pro).

 If only a thermostat could talk to us and tell us exactly what the problem is without making us play a guessing game.